David Abbott (magician): Biography

 David Abbott was born in 1863 near Falls City and lived most of his life in Omaha.
 He was married to Fannie E. Abbott.
 He became a wealthy businessman in the American Mid-West.
 He was well versed in arts and science.
 After Albert Einstein published his theory of relativity, Abbott attempted to explain it in a newspaper article.

 As a magician, he performed for invited guests in his private theater he built at his home from 1907 until he died.
 There he demonstrated his Talking Teakettle (around 1907, decades before miniature radio electronics came into use) and Talking Vase (in 1909).
 Abbott built his work of magic and deception on the devious principles he learned from spirit mediums.
 Many of the greats in magic– Kellar, Thurston, Horace Goldin, Theo Bamberg, Ching Ling Foo, Blackstone and Houdini among others–made pilgrimages to Omaha Field Club neighborhood "Mystery House" to be dumbfounded and to learn.

 Abbott was a friend of the magician Harry Houdini.
 His most well known work was Behind the Scenes with the Mediums published in 1907, which went through several editions.

-In 1934, Abbott died of diabetes.
+In 1934, Abbott died of diabetes in Omaha.
 His burial was at Westlawn-Hillcrest Memorial Park, Omaha, Nebraska.

 Abbott wrote a second full-length book, describing not only the séances given in his home but many magical feats which had astounded top professional performers; he died before it could be published, and for a long time the manuscript could not be found.
 When the Abbott home was sold in 1936, the manuscript was thought to be lost.
 It was discovered by Walter Graham and published as David P. Abbott's Book Of Mysteries in 1977.